nunofachada/cf4ocl/docs/02_tutorial.md

 ### Creating the command queue

 The ::ccl_queue_new() constructor provides the simplest way to create a command queue.
 However, command queue creation requires a device.
-At this time, only the context has the memory address of the selected device.
-To get a pointer to the device, one can use the
+The context contains a reference to the selected device, which can be fetched using the
 ::ccl_context_get_device() function:

 ~~~~~~~~~~~~~~~{.c}